A Hierarchical Approach to Quantum Many-Body Systems in Non-Markovian Environments: Results

 \subsection{Many-body dynamics embedded into organic crystals}

 Many-body electronic systems, such as molecules or (an)organic frameworks, are often embedded in a liquid or crystalline environment.
-For example, organic molecules embedded in organic crystals can serve as a highly coherent emitter~\cite{toninelli2021single}, quantum memory~\cite{doi:10.1126/science.abb9352}, or organic light-emitting diode.
+For example, organic molecules embedded in organic crystals can serve as a highly coherent emitter~\cite{toninelli2021single,ohmanPredictive}, quantum memory~\cite{doi:10.1126/science.abb9352}, or organic light-emitting diode.
 Their environment is a combination of local vibrational, extended phononic, and photonic modes, giving rise to a highly structured and complex spectral function.
 BBGKY-HEOM provides now the means to retain the complexity of the electronic structure and combine it with the full system-bath dynamic, i.e., extending beyond previous approaches that relied on a simplified description of the electronic system \cite{McCutcheon2020}.

-Fig.~\ref{fig:complexBath} demonstrates the impact of the non-Markovian phonon-bath on the dynamics of the dipole moment of the same 4-site Cavity-Fermi-Hubbard model ($U=0.1$) subsequent to a quench induced by a charge fluctuation $V_i(0^+) = \frac{4}{5 (i+1)}$.
-As the nuclei move closer together (further apart) their effective hopping rate increases (decreases), which we model by coupling the phonon-bath to the hopping operator:
+Fig.~\ref{fig:complexBath} demonstrates the impact of a non-Markovian phonon-bath on the dynamics of the same 4-site Cavity-Fermi-Hubbard model ($U=0.1$) subsequent to a quench induced by a charge fluctuation $V_i(t\leq 0) = \frac{4}{5 (i+1)}$, $V_i(t>0)=0$.
+This model can be seen as a simplified tight-binding description of a tetracene molecule embedded in e.g. anthracene or benzene organic crystals.
+As the nuclei move closer together (further apart) their effective hopping rate increases (decreases).
+In the context of Eq.~\eqref{eq:Htot} we model this by coupling the phonon-bath to the hopping operator:

-The corresponding phonon spectral density $J_{phon}(\omega)$ is illustrated in the inset, comprising a superohmic background that provides a simplified model for the linear dispersion of the acoustic phonon branch of the crystal as well as additional discrete modes.
-Neglecting the phonon bath (gray dashed) leads to a strong misrepresentation, which is much larger than the possible deviations caused by the BBGKY approximation (recall Fig.~\ref{fig:blochDynamicsGenDicke}), and clearly shows why a holistic approach to the many-body dynamics of the system and the system-bath interaction is crucial for a predictive description.
+The corresponding phonon spectral density $J_{phon}(\omega)$ is illustrated in the inset, comprising a superohmic background as well as additional discrete modes.
+The superohmic background ($\propto \omega^3$) provides a simplified model for the acoustic phonon branch of a 3 dimensional crystal \cite{Mahan2000}.
+The total phonon coupling strength was chosen as $1/\sqrt{3}$ times the cavity coupling strength.
+Additional numerical details of the simulation can be found in Appendix \ref{app:numerics}.\\ Neglecting the phonon bath (gray dashed) leads to a strong misrepresentation, which is much larger than the possible deviations caused by the BBGKY approximation (recall Fig.~\ref{fig:FH_benchmark}), and clearly shows why a holistic approach to the many-body dynamics of the system and the system-bath interaction is crucial for a predictive description.
+In combination with machine-learning approaches and established ab initio theory, this might provide a path towards truly predictive calculations for organic quantum light-matter interfaces.\cite{ohmanPredictive}